-To start, let's discuss what a food hygeine issue such as a poisoning outbreak, can have as an impact for a business:
+Food hygiene issue such as a poisoning outbreaks can have be a impact for a business, such as:

-- Damage to reputation and resulting loss in trade
+- Damage to reputation resulting loss in trade

 - Temporary or permanent closure